+'''

 int SR_StreamToFile(SRCAM srCam, const char filename, int mode)

+'''

 can be used to record a stream.
 Also the sample and demo programs (see chapter 13) can be used for recording SRS streams.
 The function opens a file and streams received data from the camera to that file on each image acquisition.
-Again, it should be noted that those settings which affect the pixel data and that are run on the camera (see section 11.2) are "freezed" after recording a stream.
+Again, it should be noted that those settings which affect the pixel data and that are run on the camera (see section 11.2) cannot be changed in future.